 In Normandy, cars drive on the right hand side, so that will be familiar.
 You don’t even need an International Driver’s License in France.
 Most of the motorways have tolls, so have cash on hand.

-I hope you've enjoyed my 1 week in Normandy road trip guide.
+I hope you’ve enjoyed my 1 week itinerary for Normandy.
 You may enjoy these other France travel guides:

-If you'd like to road trip in Normandy, pin it for later.
+If you’d like to road trip for one week in Normandy, pin it for later.